danielvm-git/binance-trading-robot/README.md

 ## Version History
 * 0.0.10
-  *  New feature - Colored icons from [CryptoIcons](https://github.com/monzanifabio/cryptoicons) project
+  *  New feature - Colored icons from [CryptoIcons](https://github.com/monzanifabio/cryptoicons) & [CryptoLogos](https://cryptologos.cc/)
 * 0.0.9
   * Fix on the mechanism to handle simultaneous calls to the webhook
 * 0.0.8
   * New feature - Ability to trade on BTC pairs
 * 0.0.7
   * New feature - Asynchronous calls to binance API
 * 0.0.6
   * Bugfix - Webhook not working properly after the previous update
 * 0.0.5
   * New feature - MM's spreadsheet helper
   * Layout - new field "Side" on Open Positions table
   * Bugfix - fix for value calculation on Stop Loss and Stop Loss trigger condition
   * Refactory - new "MVC" like file structure
 * 0.0.4
   * New feature - Entry and Exit shorts
 * 0.0.3
   * Layout enhancements
 * 0.0.2